EventStore/documentation/docs/server/v20/server/networking/README.md

 ## TCP configuration

-Find out more about configuring the TCO protocol on the [TCP configuration](./tcp.md) page.
+Find out more about configuring the TCP protocol on the [TCP configuration](./tcp.md) page.

 ## Address translation